ngriffiths21/measles-dashboard/src/index.md

 </div>

-### Global risk and seasonality
+Once an outbreak develops, it can be exceptionally difficult to control.
+It is particularly challenging if the local community remains hesitant to get vaccinated.
+Raising the local vaccination rate is the most important tool to reduce the scale of an ongoing outbreak, and should be attempted as quickly as possible.
+Contact tracing and post-exposure vaccination are also important.

+## Understanding and preparing for local exposures

 Gaines County, Texas started off with no measles cases and is surrounded by areas with better vaccination rates.
-We can't be sure, but the outbreak seems likely to have come from overseas.
+The whole thing was kicked off by a single exposure to measles.
+We can't be sure, but the first case seems likely to have come from overseas.
 In fact there were two cases in Houston early in the year linked to travel.[^10]

 [^10]: Texas Health and Human Services, [Confirmed Case of Measles - January 2025](https://www.dshs.texas.gov/news-alerts/confirmed-case-measles-january-2025)